TalaoDAO/oidc4vc-server/docs/source/contents.rst

   - You own your data for your lifetime.
   - No one can access your encrypted data without your permission.
   - No storage costs.
-  - Claims are tamper proof and trackable.
+  - Claims are verifiables, tamper proof and trackable.
   - Claims issuers are identified.

 Talao allows Professional Identities for Talents, Companies and claims issuers such as Schools or Training Centers.